 Q. How long does it take to complete the personal health assessment?

-A. The personal health assessment takes approximately 15 minutes to complete.
+A. Approximately 15 minutes.
 You can take it all at once, or you can save your answers in progress and return to the assessment at a later time.
 Just be sure to click "Next" after answering questions in Section 11 – the Biometrics page.
 After selecting Next on this page, you’ll be taken to the PHA certificate of completion.
 Print your completion certificate for your records.

 Q. Does anyone see my personal health assessment answers?

-A. Individual results are for you and you alone, unless you decide to share them.
-The final question on the assessment asks if you would like to share your information with your provider or a Providence representative, including a Providence Health Plan nurse care manager or a health coach to support you on your lifestyle journey.
-If you are a Providence Health Plan member and you agree to join, a Providence representative may contact you to participate at no additional cost to you.
+A. That’s up to you.
+Individual results are for your information only unless you decide to share them.
+When taking the assessment, you will answer a question about whether you would like to share your information with your provider or a Providence representative (e.g., a Providence Health Plan nurse care manager or a health coach). .
+If you choose to share your information, you may be contacted.
 If you answer no, neither Providence Health Plan nor your provider will receive health information that identifies you.
 Neither PEBB nor your employer ever sees identifiable, individual results.
-Please note, however, that you may be contacted by a nurse care manager as a result of your claims' information, not connected to your health assessment answers.
+Please note: Providence care managers sometimes contact members as a result of claim information; these calls are not connected to the personal health assessment.

 Q. What does PEBB receive from my participation in the personal health assessment?

-A. PEBB never sees identifiable, individual results.
-PEBB will receive a de-identified cumulative report from Providence Health Plan.
+A. During the campaign, PEBB will receive a list that includes your name and completion date to confirm your participation.
+PEBB never sees identifiable, individual results.
+Once the campaign ends PEBB receives a de-identified aggregate report from Providence Health Plan.
 The report includes the results of everyone together, with no identification of individuals by name or answers.
 The report includes collective information about the overall health of PEBB's total population.

-Q. Can I change my responses after I complete my health assessment?
+Q. Can I change my responses after I complete my personal health assessment?